The beauty of breastfeeding – you can do it anywhere, anytime –

 take a small cooler and frozen ice packs for safe storage.
 Air travel

-regulations have made transporting liquids quite difficult lately but,
+regulations have made transporting liquids quite tricky lately but,

 if you pack it securely, you can check it in with the rest of your

 Take just enough with you in your hand luggage to last the

 duration of the flight.
 Pack it in feed sized containers beforehand.